Supporting initiatives that drive the spirits industry forward.

 University of Louisville, Online Distilled Spirits Business Certificate

-Women of the Vine and Spirits, Approved Program Provider WSET Courses
+Women of the Vine & Spirits, Approved Program Provider WSET Courses

 Other qualified distilled spirits educational programs subject to approvals